 Instant Pot Pork Butt is tender, juicy and also of the most versatile ways I can think of to use a pork shoulder roast!
 You can use the BBQ pulled pork for pulled pork sandwiches, pork quesadillas and more.

 I could go on and on about pulled pork recipes, and I probably will before we’re done here.
 Because it’s easy to make and you can do so much with it!
-Did I mention leftovers are amazing for bbq pulled pork sliders?
+Did I mention leftover pulled pork recipes are amazing for bbq pulled pork sliders and more?

 Plus, this recipe cooks up delicious meat that is fall apart tender and will quickly become on of your go to dinner recipes.